Are adult Home and Community Based Services (HCBS) only made available for HARP eligible clients?

-Will the specifics of outlier management be shared?
+Will the specifics of outlier management for the adult system be shared?

 A specific list of outliers will likely not be generated because context is key to determining an outlier.
 For more guidance around outlier management consult the October 2015 OMH and OASAS UM Implementation presentations, available via the links below.

-Are providers required to provide care before authorization from the managed care plan?
+Are Adult providers required to provide care before authorization from the managed care plan?

 Typically no, a provider is not required to provide care before the managed care plan gives authorization.
 Exceptions include if there is a crisis situation or an organization's own policies and procedures require them to provide care.